jamesbeamie/LG-api/README.md

 - All user (both authenticated and unauthenticated) can view published content
 - Authenticated users can: like, favorite and bookmark.
 - Creating an article:
-  - post form-dataeith: `title, description, body, articleImage` with a `bearer token` in the `headers`
+  - post form-data with: `title, description, body, articleImage` with a `bearer token` in the `headers`
 ### Subscriptions
 - Authenticated users can subscribe to certain mentors so that they get email notifications
 ### Share